If you think you’ve got this covered, just have a think about these three questions before you dismiss this blog:

 You’ve probably heard this a million times before, but it’s important to re-iterate.
 If your objectives aren’t SMART, they’re not worth having and will have a negative effect on the business.
 There are a few different versions, here’s one, in case you need a reminder:

 pecific – what exactly do you want to accomplish, give all the details

 easurable –how are you going to track progress?

 chievable – is it realistic based on existing environment?

 elevant – does it fit with key responsibilities and align with other objectives?

 ime-bound – What is the deadline?

-If you need help goal setting, get in touch.
+If you need help goal and objective setting, get in touch.
 It’s vital that you have a 360 view when analysing.
 We are the objective view that you need.
 Contact firstname.lastname@example.org to find out how we can help.